 List of days of the year

-10 June - National Ballpoint Pen Day
+10 June - National Ballpoint Pen Day USA

-National Ballpoint Pen Day is an unofficial observance that celebrates the invention and significance of the ballpoint pen.
+National Ballpoint Pen Day is an observance that celebrates the invention and significance of the ballpoint pen.
 It is typically observed on June 10th each year.

 The ballpoint pen, also known as a biro, is a writing instrument that uses a small rotating ball at its tip to distribute ink onto paper.
 It was invented by Hungarian-Argentinian journalist Laszlo Biro in 1938.
 Biro's invention revolutionized the world of writing instruments, as ballpoint pens offered a more reliable and convenient alternative to fountain pens.